Reasons for a Periodontist to Place Dental Implants

-Dental implants consist of rods or screws that are inserted into a person’s jawbone to replace missing teeth roots that come out when teeth are lost.
+Reasons for a Periodontist to Place Dental Implants from Berkeley Periodontics and Dental Implants in Berkeley Heights, NJDental implants consist of rods or screws that are inserted into a person’s jawbone to replace missing teeth roots that come out when teeth are lost.
 An implant serves as a base for a restoration like a crown, which replaces the tooth’s visible part.

 Placing implants in a person’s mouth requires minor oral surgery.
 Periodontists often perform the procedure because they have additional education on gum tissue issues.
 They are qualified to perform dental surgical procedures like the installation of implants.